fractylizer/dfsw-ccmods/README.md

+By popular request this has been migrated from Google Docs to Github Pages for hosting and maintenance To add or modify a mod please create a pull request at https://github.com/dfsw/ccmods

 **Cookie Clicker Mod Database**

 Mods for *Cookie Clicker* can generally be divided into five main categories.
 Some mods may overlap, but they’ll be placed in the category that best represents their primary function.
+This database of mods is community driven if you notice something is missing please add it.
+This site seeks to maintain and track mods for the Web and Console versions of Cookie Clicker.
+Steam maintains its own internal tracking of mods through its Workshop, while many of these mods are also available on Steam not all of them will be.

+We take no responsibility for the content of these mods, nor does this site make claim of ownership of any, make sure to back up your save files!

 ### **1\.
 Content Mods**